-The Social Innovation Fellows (SIF) Program is a scholarship and growth opportunity for incoming John Carroll University freshmen dedicated to becoming social innovators and entrepreneurs inspired by Ignatian values.
+The Social Innovation Fellows (SIF) Program is a growth opportunity for incoming John Carroll University freshmen dedicated to becoming social innovators and entrepreneurs inspired by Ignatian values.
 This fellowship produces graduates who can identify opportunities for innovation in the marketplace and can design and execute solutions for sustainable social change.

 JCU has 4 University Learning Goals for its students — Intellect, Character, Leadership, and Service.
 Our existing signature programs address 3 of these 4 _ Arrupe Scholars (Service), Leadership Scholars (Leadership), and Honors Program (Intellect).
 The SIF program complements these programs by addressing the fourth goal — Character.
 Through curricular and co-curricular paths, students will develop an entrepreneurial character as they:

 - Develop a holistic awareness of self and others

 - Cultivate a habit of reflection

 - Understand, value, and respect their own and others’ talents, unique characteristics, and socio-cultural identities

 - Develop a personal belief system that is inspired by Ignatian values (rigor, generosity, gratitude, inclusivity, solidarity, and a desire for the greater good)

 - Practice mature decision making and care for the whole person

 - Act competently in a global and diverse world